IQ and the Wealth of Nations

 The book has drawn widespread criticism from other academics.
 Critiques have included questioning of the methodology used, the incompleteness of the data, and the conclusions drawn from the analysis.
+On July 27, 2020, the European Human Behavior and Evolution Association issued a formal statement opposing the utilization of Lynn's national IQ dataset, citing various methodological concerns.
+They concluded, "Any conclusions drawn from analyses which use these data are therefore unsound, and no reliable evolutionary work should be using these data."

 The 2006 book IQ and Global Inequality is a follow-up to IQ and the Wealth of Nations by the same authors.

 Outline

 The book includes the authors' calculation of average IQ scores for 60 countries, based on their analysis of published reports.
 It reports their observation that national IQ correlates with gross domestic product per capita at 0.82, and with the rate of economic growth from 1950 to 1990 at 0.64.

 The authors believe that average IQ differences between nations are due to both genetic and environmental factors.
 They also believe that low GDP can cause low IQ, just as low IQ can cause low GDP.
 (See Positive feedback).

 The authors write that it is the ethical responsibility of rich, high-IQ nations to assist poor, low-IQ nations financially, as it is the responsibility of rich citizens to assist the poor.